Expectations capped, Wells Fargo investors await details on costs

-BOSTON (Reuters) - Wells Fargo & Co (WFC.N) investors are hoping for updates on how long the bank will stay in the regulatory doghouse, and will be looking for details about costs on Thursday while the lender’s ability to grow its balance sheet remains a question mark.
+BOSTON, May 10 (Reuters) - Wells Fargo & Co investors are hoping for updates on how long the bank will stay in the regulatory doghouse, and will be looking for details about costs on Thursday while the lender’s ability to grow its balance sheet remains a question mark.

 San Francisco-based Wells Fargo’s series of sales and lending practices scandals have cast a dark cloud on a bank that had previously been known for its ability to consistently grow revenue and earnings in the post-crisis era.